-Most modules include discussion boards (11 total) that need to be posted and responded to by their due date.
+Most modules include discussion boards (12 total) that need to be posted and responded to by their due date.
 See the discussion board, canvas calendar, or PDF calendar in the syllabus to see these due dates.
-After your original post, you have to respond to two (2) of your peers posts.
+After the original postdate, you have three days to respond to two (2) of your peers.
+At the end of the semester, two (2) of your lowest discussion grades will be dropped.